openfoodfoundation/ofn-UserGuide-FR/multi-farm-shop.md

-# Multi-Producer Shop – OFN Setup Proc
+# Le producteur revendeur avec une boutique

-## \# Qu'est ce qu'un producteur avec un boutique
+## Qu'est-ce qu'un producteur revendeur avec une boutique ?

 A multi-prodoucer shop is a shop which is run by a producer and stocks produce from other producers.
 In a way the shop is a 'hub' because it's aggregating produce from multiple sources, unlike a regular single producer shop.